-Technical Content Writer in digital marketing team creating content on SAP S/4HANA, SaaS, Cybersecurity, ML, and AI.
+Technical Content Writer in digital marketing team creating SaaS related content.

 Let’s admit it.
 We hate filling out registration forms in the real world.
 We hate online registration in the digital world.
 We have time to go through such a boring phase, right?
 But, websites don’t get it.
 They still make you create a unique username and password for that website.

 You don’t have to change your birth certificate or driver's license for each street, city, or country you enter, right?
 You can get authenticated by showing a single license or birth certificate.
 Now imagine how cool it would be if it is implemented in the online realm too.
 Thanks to the single sign-on.
 You don’t have to login or register for each web property.